What is an Initial Outlay?

 - Fixed Capital Investment – refers to the investment made in order to purchase new equipment required for the project.
-This cost will also encompass the installation and shipping costs involved with purchasing the equipment.
+This cost also encompasses installation and shipping costs involved with purchasing equipment.
 This is often considered to be a long-term investment.

 - Working Capital Investment – refers to the investment made at the beginning of the project to cover the operating expenses of the project (for example, raw materials inventory).
-This is often considered to be a short-term investment.
+This part of the initial outlay is often considered to be a short-term investment.

 - Salvage Value – refers to the cash proceeds collected from the sale of old equipment or assets.
 Such proceeds are only realized if a company actually decides to sell off older assets.
 For example, if the project was an overhaul of a production facility, this might involve selling off old equipment.
-However, if the project is centered around expanding into a brand new production facility, there may not be a need to sell off older equipment.
+However, if the project is centered around expanding into a brand new production facility, there may not be any older equipment to be sold.
 Thus, the term only applies in cases where there the company is selling off older fixed assets.
 The salvage value is often times quite close to the prevailing market value for the particular asset.

-- Book Value – refers to the net book value of the old equipment.
-The book value refers to how much a given piece of equipment is worth on the company’s accounting records (i.e., how much it’s been depreciated).
-It is different from the salvage value as it does not represent a cash inflow or outflow but rather is used to calculate any gains or losses on the sale of old assets.
+- Book Value – refers to the net book value of the old assets.
+The book value refers to how much a given asset is worth on the company’s accounting records (i.e., how much it’s been depreciated).
+It is different from the salvage value, as it does not represent a cash inflow or outflow.
+It is only used to calculate any gains or losses from the sale of old assets.